General-Software-Inc-Open-Projects/dataries-eureka-docker/README.md

 # What is Eureka?

-The Eureka Server is a Netflix OSS product, and Spring Cloud offers a declarative way to register and invoke services by Java annotation.
+The Eureka Server is a Netflix OSS product, and Spring Cloud offers a declarative way to use it to register and invoke services by Java annotation.
 This is a REST (Representational State Transfer) based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.

 # How to use this image